rustfoundation/foundation.rust-lang.org/news/rust-trademark-policy-updates.md

 Since the open trademark policy draft consultation period in 2023, we have incorporated a number of suggestions from the Rust community into the policy.
 In light of the comments we received during this time, we wanted to take a moment to share some insights into the process of updating the policy in recent months, summarize the feedback trends we observed, emphasize a few key points, and invite you to share any blocking concerns about the newest version.

-We also encourage you to read the Leadership Council's comments on this development via Inside Rust: <a href="https://blog.rust-lang.org/2024/11/06/trademark-update.html" title="https://blog.rust-lang.org/2024/11/06/trademark-update.html" target="_blank" rel="noreferrer noopener">https://blog.rust-lang.org/2024/11/06/trademark-update.html</a>
+We also encourage you to read the Leadership Council's comments on this development via the Rust blog: <a href="https://blog.rust-lang.org/2024/11/06/trademark-update.html" title="https://blog.rust-lang.org/2024/11/06/trademark-update.html" target="_blank" rel="noreferrer noopener">https://blog.rust-lang.org/2024/11/06/trademark-update.html</a>

 ## <u>Feedback Report</u>